How to use the Chain of Responsibility design pattern in PHP for handling requests?

 In this example, if a request of type 'type1' is received, it will be handled by ConcreteHandler1, and if a request of type 'type2' is received, it will be handled by ConcreteHandler2.
 If a request of any other type is received, it will not be handled and the handle method will return null.

-by dalton_moen , a year ago
+by dalton_moen , 2 years ago

 @daisha